I'm a

 Project overview

 We are undertaking upgrades to the water network to cater for current and future development and population growth in the area.
-The project involves the construction of approximately 4,200 metres of new watermain with sections ranging from 200mm to 610mm in diameter, A new bulk supply point will also be constructed as part of the project.
-These works are supporting Kāinga Ora housing development in the area to ensure there is sufficient water supply for the growing population.
+The project involves the construction of approximately 4,200 metres of new watermain.
+A new bulk supply point will also be constructed as part of the project.
+The project will enable growth and development in the area.

 Current works